ppy/osu-wiki/wiki/Performance_points/en.md

 Several months after its reveal, the 20120722-24 osu! release officially implemented the system to fully replace the old [Ranked](/wiki/Beatmap/Category#ranked) score system, with new scores being calculated every 30 minutes.
 Later on in August of the same year, the system was improved to update in real-time.

-*Note: ppv1, the original build of the Performance Points system also had a changelog, which you may view from its [forum topic](https://osu.ppy.sh/community/forums/topics/92185).*
+*Note: ppv1, the original build of the Performance Points system, also had a changelog, which you may view from its [forum topic](https://osu.ppy.sh/community/forums/topics/92185).*

-It continued to exist in this capacity for more than a year of service, until [Tom94](https://osu.ppy.sh/users/1857058), the creator of the *osu!tp* scoring metric, joined the [osu! team](/wiki/People/The_Team) and implemented his design into the system.
-The resulting system was titled *ppv2*, and became live on the January 27, 2014.
-Therfore renaming the old system to *[ppv1](/wiki/Performance_points/ppv1)*
+It continued to exist in this capacity for more than a year of service until [Tom94](https://osu.ppy.sh/users/1857058), the creator of the *osu!tp* scoring metric, joined the [osu! team](/wiki/People/The_Team) and implemented his design into the system.
+The resulting system was titled *ppv2*, and became live on January 27, 2014, therefore renaming the old system to *[ppv1](/wiki/Performance_points/ppv1)*

+On <!--date-->, changes were made to the ppv2 system that aimed to more accurately award pp to more difficult aspects of maps.
+These changes were made in large part by the help of various individual members of the community such as [Xexxar](https://osu.ppy.sh/users/2773526) and [StanR](https://osu.ppy.sh/users/7217455).
+The specifics of the changes made are detailed in <!--link-->.
+Very briefly, the main points of interest in the update were as follows:

+- Increase the amount of pp gained in higher approach rate maps
+- Adjust the pp loss from use of the [No Fail](/wiki/Game_modifier/No_Fail) mod
+- Adjust the rate of pp loss from misses to be more forgiving on longer maps with higher combo
+- Increase the amount of pp gained from player [accuracy](/wiki/Accuracy)
+- Decrease the amount of pp gained from maps with higher speed

 ppv2 is currently in active service, with live updates published to its [changelog](https://osu.ppy.sh/p/changelog?category=pp).